csswizardry/csswizardry.github.com/code-reviews.md

 <p style="text-align: center;"><small>* 25% discount during February 2017</small></p>

-For clients who perhaps don’t need a full consultancy engagement, or an entire workshop, or maybe just need to learn what they need to fix next, there is an affordable, off-the-shelf solution that is perfect for you: a **two-day remote audit**.
+For clients who don’t yet need a full consultancy engagement, or an entire workshop, or maybe just need to learn what they need to fix next, there is an affordable, off-the-shelf solution that is perfect for you: a **two-day remote audit**.